tencentyun/intlcloud-documents/product/监控与管理/云审计/快速入门_intl.md

 > **Note:**
-> You can create only one tracking set.
- 2. Enter the tracking set name, storage location and other related information.
+> You can create only one tracking set. ii.
+Enter the tracking set name, storage location and other related information.
 Then, click **Save**.

 2. **Disable/Enable the tracking set's logging feature**
  1. After you create a tracking set, it is **enabled** by default.